PoliticalGraveyard.com

 Sophie C. Dethiefsen — of Naugatuck, New Haven County, Conn.
 First selectman of Naugatuck, Connecticut, 1950.
 Female.
 Presumed deceased.
 Burial location unknown.

 Anne M. Dettenborn — of West Hartford, Hartford County, Conn.
 Green.
-Candidate for Presidential Elector for Connecticut.
+Green candidate for Presidential Elector for Connecticut, 1996 (on behalf of Ralph Nader and Winona LaDuke).
 Female.
 Still living as of 1996.

 Alice P. DeVaux — of Hartford, Hartford County, Conn.
 Democrat.
 Member of Connecticut Democratic State Central Committee, 1940-41.
 Female.
 Presumed deceased.
 Burial location unknown.